 Sheet 02 of the enclosed exhibits depicts wetlands present on the project lands.
 Within the Russell Square property there are 3 distinct wetland areas that are not connected to each other either through drainage swales or via off-site wetlands.
 These "on-site" wetlands are individually identified and are treated as separate wetland systems.
+Additionally, there is a small remnant cypress area that no longer exhibits wetland characteristics and has been taken over by Brazilian pepper so was not included as a wetland area.
 All of the on-site wetlands are SFWMD jurisdictional while only two of them are jurisdictional to the USACE.